developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The UI Revision is expressed in the form of a simple integer value (e.g. 3).
 - The value changes when there are changes to the Schema do not affect the Managed Configurations supported by OemConfig, but only affect the UI that may be generated based on that Schema.
 - Examples of cosmetic changes that might be indicated using this Managed Configuration include changes in the _Title_ or _Description_ of Managed Configuration or changes to the textual values displayed for a pull-down list of choices.
-- See the Managed Configuration **Schema Contract Version** for more information on changes that are not purely cosmetic and hence that affect the Contract Version.
+- See the Managed Configuration **Schema Contract Version** for more information about changes that affect the Contract Version.

 ### Schema Variant

 This Managed Configuration allows an EMM or other tool that is consuming the OemConfig Schema to determine the Variant of that Schema that is being used.

 The Schema Variant is expressed in the form of an identifying string and could have a variety of possible values.
 - By definition, all Schemas that have the same values for the Managed Configurations **Schema Package Name** and **Schema Contract Version** should be considered to implement subsets of the Master Schema associated by those two values.
 - The Master Schema can be identified by a Schema Variant value of ***Master***.
 - All other Schema Variant values indicates various subsets of that Master Schema and those values is generally chosen to identify the class of Zebra Android devices that implement that subset of Managed Configurations, for example: